naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">printerId</span> | string | ID of the printer actor to use.
 Will use a default one when not provided.
+resetAuthor | boolean | Whether to also reset author of the currently printed text message.

 </div>